Nontrivial solutions to the Fermat equation $x^3+y^3=kz^3$ over quadratic number fields: Abstract

 \section{Abstract}

-We give a criterion to determine the existence of the nontrivial integral solutions of the Fermat equation $x^3+y^3=kz^3$ over $\Q(\sqrt{d})$ by constructing a relationship with the points on the elliptic curve $y^2=x^3-432d^3k^2$ over $\Q$ for $k\in\N$.
+We give sufficient conditions to determine the existence of nontrivial solutions to the Fermat equation $x^3+y^3=kz^3$ over $\Q(\sqrt{d})$ by constructing a relationship with the points on the elliptic curve $y^2=x^3-432d^3k^2$ over $\Q$ for certain $k\in\N$.